itsu-dev/vue2-vue3-transpiler/README.md

 - If there are `@Ref` value whose name is same with identifiers that is used in the file, such identifiers are replaced with `someIdentifier.value`.
 - Also need code formatters: This transpiler does NOT maintain code formats, so you may need additional code formatters such as Prettier.
-- Redundant parensthese for expressions.
+- Redundant parentheses for expressions.